nladha09/cuddly-fiesta-rhcsa/9-Managing-Layered-Storage-&-Configuring-Disk-Compression.md

 - `stratis pool destroy <pool_name>` - to delete stratis storage pool
 - `man stratis` - to check manual page stratis

-- **NOTE** - to delete the stratis pool you need to delete all File Systems first & only then will you be allowed to delete the pool.

 ## Creating Stratis File System Snapshots

 ---